lukeyahtzee/pokemon_stuff/README.md

 # pokemon_stuff

-In engineering phase, laying groundwork for data science insights, battles are conducted by user inputting an enumerated move value
+In engineering phase, laying groundwork for later data science insights, battles are conducted by user inputting an enumerated move value

 Pokemon is cool, hope y'all enjoy